 The Board has nominated Mr. Stoddart for election as a director because of his extensive experience in the advertising, marketing and communications industries, including in television, digital, social media and in print, and in building global brands and businesses.
 As the Chief Executive Officer of one of the largest advertising agencies, Mr. Stoddart is recognized for his leadership in the development and integration of shopper, digital, social and mobile capabilities as part of a company’s overall marketing and brand strategy.
 The Board believes Mr. Stoddart possesses knowledge, expertise and experience regarding branding and brand building, marketing strategy and marketing communications across media platforms, including in traditional advertising, digital advertising and social media; expertise in media planning, launching branded content and products; and expertise in media trends and strategic planning for businesses building global content-driven brands.

-Mary Beth West is Executive Vice President and Chief Customer and Marketing Officer for the J.C.
+Mary Beth West is Chief Growth Officer for The Hershey Company.
+Prior to joining Hershey, Ms. West was Executive Vice President and Chief Customer and Marketing Officer for the J.C.
 Penney Company.
 Prior to joining J.C.
-Penney Company, Davis served for eighteen years at Mondelez and its predecessor Kraft Foods, most recently serving as Executive Vice President and Chief Category and Marketing Officer.
-She currently serves on the board of the Wallace Foundation and Off the Street Club.
+Penney Company, West served for twenty eight years at Mondelez and its predecessor Kraft Foods, most recently serving as Executive Vice President and Chief Category and Marketing Officer.
+She currently serves on the board of the Wallace Foundation and Marcy Ships.
 West previously served on the Board of J.C.
-Penney; The Goodman Theater; Kohl's Children Museum; and Junior Achievement.
+Penney; The Goodman Theater; Kohl's Children Museum; and Off the Street Club.